 Summer has a way of thinning out pews on Sunday mornings as the sun-loving faithful take to trails, outdoor markets, and backyard projects.
 The predictable pattern poses challenges, especially for smaller congregations.
 More and more, however, churches are rediscovering Wednesday — a traditional midweek church night — as a prime time to gather the flock for casual worship in summer.
 Early adopters report improved attendance, slightly fatter coffers and invigorated spirituality as curious newcomers drop by and join in.

 Church Members Feel Disconnected

 Communicate and remind your church members that they can stay engaged no matter where they travel through your church’s website.
 Your site may offer an opportunity to live-stream worship, or have podcasts readily available for download.
-With CCS’s WORSHIPcast License you can include your worship music with the sermon—you can legally stream more than 20 million songs from ASCAP, BMI and SESAC.
+With the CCS WORSHIPcast Streaming License, you can include your worship music with the sermon and legally stream more than 25 million songs from ASCAP, BMI, and SESAC.
 Traveling church members will stay engaged if they’re able to listen to your message and worship along with your in-person service.

 Remember that you can always call and talk to one of our CCS reps at 855-576-5837, or chat online, if you have any questions about copyright licensing.

 About Christian Copyright Solutions: CCS’s quest is to help churches and Christian ministries “do music right.”
 CCS is an expert on church music copyrights and our primary focus is providing licensing and clear educational resources to churches, as well as representation, administration, and advocacy for copyright owners.
 Follow us on Twitter, Facebook, and YouTube.
 The information contained herein is for informational purposes only and is not legal advice or a substitute for legal counsel.